-SCHOLARSHIPS, PRIZES, AND BENEFITS THE CLEVELAND LOAN FUND
+THE CLEVELAND LOAN FUND

-This Fund was established by Miss Olive Cleveland, under an agreement which became effective in 1903, for the purpose of aiding students to obtain an education.
+This Fund was established by Miss Olive Cleveland, now deceased, for the purpose of aiding students to obtain an education.
 The income is lent without interest to worthy students who may need such assistance.
 Applications for loans may be made to the President of the College, or to the Secretary of the Board of Trustees.
 Loans are authorized by the Executive Committee of the Board of Trustees upon recommendation of the President and the Committee of the Faculty having the matter in charge.